Sam Manekshaw: Post-independence

 Manekshaw was one of the three army officers who represented India at the 1949 Karachi Conference.
 The Conference resulted in the Karachi Agreement and the Ceasefire Line (which evolved into the Line of Control).
 The other two army officers at the conference were Lt.
 Gen. S. M. Shrinagesh and Maj.
 Gen. KS Thimayya, while the two civilian officers were Vishnu Sahay and HM Patel.

-Manekshaw was promoted to the rank of colonel on 4 February 1952, (Note: In the decade after Independence, due to shortages of qualified officers in the senior ranks, it was common for officers to be promoted before they had completed the usual requisite years of service to advance in rank.
+Manekshaw was promoted to the substantive rank of colonel on 4 February 1952, (Note: In the decade after Independence, due to shortages of qualified officers in the senior ranks, it was common for officers to be promoted before they had completed the usual requisite years of service to advance in rank.
 Manekshaw received a further 4 year extension in his substantive rank of colonel in 1956 as a result.) and in April was appointed the commander of 167 Infantry Brigade, headquartered at Firozpur.
 On 9 April 1954, he was appointed the director of military training at Army Headquarters.
 He was appointed the commandant of the Infantry School at Mhow on 14 January 1955, and also became the colonel of both the 8th Gorkha Rifles and the 61st Cavalry.
 During his tenure as the commandant of the Infantry School, he discovered that the training manuals were outdated, and was instrumental in revamping them to be consistent with the tactics employed by the Indian Army.
 He was promoted to the substantive rank of brigadier on 4 February 1957.